The real reason for the (so called) low oil price

 Shale oil and gas has been made possible by such types and look where it has gotten us.
 OPEC lies in shambles and they very likely will never be back to hold sway over the world as they once did.
 Even if oil prices go back up again which one day they might, they have gotten a glimpse of hell and have felt its flames licking their corpses.

-It’s a bit like a race car driver who cannot go to be as reckless as he once was after a real serious and very painful brush with death.
-Oil producers will suffer more from supposedly low prices and their view of the world goes down in shambles.
+It’s a bit like a race car driver who cannot be as reckless as he once was after a really serious and very painful brush with death.
+Oil producers will suffer more from supposedly low prices and their view of the world will go down in shambles.

 Back to topic.

-It will probably go so low that the transport price differential between the different worlds regions will become a factor just as it is in Natural Gas today.
+It will probably go so low that the transport price differential between the different world regions will become a factor just as it is in Natural Gas today.

 Shale makes oil a regional business again as often it will not be worth it to ship around the world.

 Lastly, producers are hurt by lower prices so as their governments accrue a deficit, they need more money desperately which makes them put more oil on the market which in turn pushes the price lower.
-Real markets ate always buyers markets.
+Real markets are always buyers’ markets.

 What is the best long-term strategy for sellers then?
 I have hinted at it in an article more than two years ago (when prices were still stratospheric).
-Build lasting relationships with small upstart markets and the new breed of energy entrepreneurs that goes in not for trading margins but in order to cater to physical markets.
-There are a number of such developing regional markets for oil products today and the one that sticks out like a sore thumb is the Southern African cone.
+Build lasting relationships with small upstart markets and the new breed of energy entrepreneurs that goes in not for trading margins but to cater to physical markets.
+There are several such developing regional markets for oil products today and the one that sticks out like a sore thumb is the Southern African cone.

 But I covered this one too.